google/gsocguides/pages/mentor/05-selecting_a_student.md

 sidebar: mentor_sidebar
 ---

-Successful participation in GSoC is based on a three-way fit between mentor, GSoC contributor, and project.
+Successful participation in GSoC is based on a three-way fit between the mentor(s), the GSoC contributor, and the project.
 As a mentor, your role in finding that fit is two-fold: to help the organization identify and select strong GSoC contributors appropriate for your projects, and to find a pairing between yourself and a GSoC contributor that is productive and pleasant.
 Fortunately, these goals are quite compatible.

 ## Understanding GSoC contributor Motivations